Articles by Tanzeel Sarwar

 Kerala High Court clarifies benami property transactions by public servants are covered under Benami Prohibition Act, not Prevention of Corruption Act's Section 17A, providing jurisdictional clarity for investigating agencies and corruption cases.

-Justice Ashok Bhushan Re-Appointed as NCLAT Chairperson Until July 2026
+Justice Ashok Bhushan Reappointed NCLAT Chairperson Till 2026

 The Appointments Committee of the Cabinet has approved the re-appointment of former Supreme Court Justice Ashok Bhushan as Chairperson of the National Company Law Appellate Tribunal (NCLAT) until he attains the age of 70 on July 4, 2026.